 Drilling activity trends in the WCSB have been consistent to what happened in the US.
-Canada experienced a near-term bottom in 2009, a resurgence in drilling in 2010, and a near-term monthly rig count high of 417 average rigs in 2011 according to the Canadian Association of Oilwell Drilling Contractors ("CAODC").
+Canada experienced a nearterm bottom in 2009, a resurgence in drilling in 2010, and a near-term monthly rig count high of 417 average rigs in 2011 according to the Canadian Association of Oilwell Drilling Contractors ("CAODC").
 For 2012, the CAODC average monthly rig count for the WCSB fell 15% to 353 as a result of the same factors mentioned above that impacted the US.
 For 2013, the average monthly rig count for the WCSB fell 4% in the year to 339.
 In 2014 robust realized oil prices in the first three quarters resulted in an average of 370 drilling rigs for the year, up 31 rigs or 9% from 2013 levels.
-For 2014 the percentage of horizontal wells stayed relatively flat at 69% (2013 - 70%) but positively impacting revenues for Suppliers servicing the drilling rig was that the total meters drilled per well in Canada was up approximately 11% in 2014.
+For 2014, the percentage of horizontal wells drilled in Canada increased to 75% (2013 - 70%) and total meters drilled per well increased by approximately 11%.
+These trends both positively impacted revenues for Suppliers servicing the drilling rig in 2014.